scopeusc/scope-f18/lesson-3/README.md

 # Lesson 3:  Simple Soundboard

-Before beginning, be sure to change your working directory to the **scope-f18** repository.
+Before beginning, be sure to change your working directory to the **scope-f18** repository and run `git pull`.
 Once you’re inside the repository, change directory once again to the [lesson-3/starter-code](starter-code) folder.

 ## Part 1 - Setup
 **Project Structure:**